-- FACT: The lawsuit alleging that some California wines are unsafe is baseless.
+- FACT: The arsenic lawsuit alleging that some California wines were unsafe was baseless and dismissed by the court.
 Get the facts.

 - FACT: Air, soil, water & food all contain trace amounts of arsenic.
 Read the science.

-- FACT: All wines sold in the U.S. are safe to consume.
+- FACT: Wines sold in the U.S. are safe to consume.
 Learn the truth.

 Arsenic occurs naturally in air, soil, water and food.